rwhite02/rwhite022.github.io/wiki.md

 # History of Texas Hold 'Em in the United States.
 ![Texas Hold 'Em Hand](https://upswingpoker.com/wp-content/uploads/2019/08/poker-hands-royal-flush-in-texas-holdem-rankings.jpg)

+Texas Hold 'Em has become the most popular version of poker in the United States, and I'd like to explore its origins, as well as how the game has evolved in the ways in which it's played and portrayed.
+Texas Hold 'Em started out as a relatively small game in the early 1900s, and more recently in the 2000s the game of Texas Hold 'Em gained more popularity due to its TV coverage and main event in the World Series of Poker.
+I'll explore the different events that led to its explosion in popularity and different methods in which the game is played today.

 A short description / abstract of the topic you choose.
 For the text here and below, feel free to use **bold** and *italic* fonts, [linked texts](url),  ![images](url), or any other element you think would be helpful for your audience to understand the topic.